The gauge coupling unification in the flipped $E_8$ GUT: The symmetry breaking

 Now let us consider the option B-1-2.
-According to Eq. (\ref{248_To_SU5_B12}), the symmetry breaking $SU_5\times U_1\to SU_3\times SU_2\times U_1$ can be realized by vev(s) either of the representation(s) $10(-2)$ (and/or $\,\xbar{10}\,(2)$) or of the representation(s) $10(3)$ (and/or $\,\xbar{10}\,(-3)$).
+According to Eq. (\ref{248_To_SU5_B12}), the symmetry breaking $SU_5\times U_1\to SU_3\times SU_2\times U_1$ can be realized by vacuum expectation values either of the representations $10(-2)$ (and/or $\,\xbar{10}\,(2)$) or of the representations $10(3)$ (and/or $\,\xbar{10}\,(-3)$).
 Here we describe the details of the symmetry breaking for the former option B-1-2-1.

 The branching rule for the representation $10(-2)$ with respect to the $SU_3\times SU_2\times U_1 \times U_1 $ subgroup (\ref{SU3_SU2_U1^2_Subgroup}) is written as

 From this equation we see that the charge corresponding to the $U_1$ component of the little group $SU_3\times SU_2 \times U_1$ can be chosen as